-While lending institutions have been legally required (for loans closed past July '99) to cancel Private Mortgage Insurance (PMI) when the balance goes under 78% of the price of purchase, they do not have to cancel automatically if the borrower's equity is over 22%.
-(Some "higher risk" morgages are not included.)
-The good news is that you can cancel your PMI yourself (for a mortgage loan closing after July '99), regardless of the original purchase price, when the equity gets to twenty percent.
+Since 1999, lending institutions have been obligated to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for loans made past July of that year) goes beneath seventy-eight percent of the purchase price, but not at the point the borrower's equity gets to higher than twenty-two percent.
+(There are some exceptions -like some loans considered 'high risk'.)
+The good news is that you can request cancelation of your PMI yourself (for your mortgage loan that closed past July '99), no matter the original purchase price, when the equity rises to twenty percent.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.